9 Hacks for Surviving the Holidays with Fibromyalgia You Need Now

 Thanks for reading this article!
 Let me disclose that I am not a doctor or a healthcare professional in any way, shape or form.

 The articles I write simply tell my story.
-I want to share with others what it is like to have fibromyalgia, with the ups and the downs that come with it.
-I am not one to sugar coat things, so you can expect blunt honesty from me.
+I want to share with others what it is like to have fibromyalgia, with the ups and downs that come with it.
+I cannot sugarcoat things, so you can expect blunt honesty from me.

-My goal is to relate real stories, real feelings, and real physical sensations.
-It may not be “politically correct” at times, but it is a reflection of my personal experiences.
-If you would like to share your story with our Fellow Fibro Warriors, feel free to email me at servanne@thefibrowarriors.com.
+My goal is to relate real stories, feelings, and physical sensations.
+It may not be “politically correct” at times, but it reflects my personal experiences.
+If you would like to share your story with our Fellow Fibro Warriors, please email me.